-Leandra Merea Strope, Artistic Director
+Leandra Merea Strope, Artistic and Executive Director

-Leandra is a fifty-one-year-old artist, teacher, mom, musician … early in her life she studied violin, piano, and guitar.
+Leandra is a fifty-six-year-old artist, teacher, mom, musician … early in her life she studied violin, piano, and guitar.
 In junior high she played flute and oboe.
 In high school she concentrated on flute and pursued flute through college at Meredith College.
 She sang in choirs and choruses for most of her life, started helping with children’s choirs when she was in high school, took on the direction of a children’s choir in college, and in graduate school at Yale and Indiana University she focused on choral music which had become her love.
 Since then, she has taught Pre-K through 12th grade music, worked at several churches, and taught at the Governor’s School of North Carolina – West for ten summers.
 She has also trained and worked as a Licensed Massage and Bodywork Therapist, learning more about the structure of the human body, movement, and breath.
 More recent influences on Leandra’s teaching have been her family (especially her daughter), the students and faculty at the Governors’ School of NC, students and parents of Sisters’ Voices, Montessori, Kodály, Jung, and Maslansky.

 Fundamental to Leandra’s work with Sisters’ Voices is her belief in a woman’s right to self-determination, to govern her own body, to develop her own mind, and to seek happiness on her own terms.
 She believes that recovering from the sexist systems that govern today’s US society will require both that girls learn to realize their own power and that other individuals and society as a whole become prepared for women to be our powerful selves.
 So Leandra’s passion is working with girls, helping them develop vocal competence, explore new forms of expression, and know what it feels like to muster courage from deep inside and let their voices be heard.